 We are being invited to join Salisbury City Council at Salisbury’s Charter Sunday, taking place on Sunday, 8th February 2026.

-At 10:10 am, the Mayor of Salisbury, City Councillors and guests of the City will process from Salisbury Guildhall to St Thomas’ Church for the Annual Charter Service at 10:20 am.
+At 10:10 am, the Mayor of Salisbury, City Councillors and guests of the City will proceed from Salisbury Guildhall to St Thomas’ Church for the Annual Charter Service at 10:20 am.
 The service will mark 799 years since the Royal Charter was signed and celebrate the links between Council, Church and the wider community.

 New for 2026, there will be an additional market on Sunday 8th February from 10 am to 4 pm on Salisbury Market Place, as well as a Kids’ World Funfair on both Saturday 7th February from 11 am to 6 pm and Sunday 8 February from 11 am to 5 pm, on the Guildhall Square.